nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 .. important::
    |ATv2_maintenance_note|

-The location module controls the GNSS, cellular and Wi-Fi positioning functionality.
+The location module controls the GNSS, cellular, and Wi-Fi® positioning functionality.
 It can be used to retrieve the location of the device in the form of events containing a position, velocity and time (PVT) structure.

 Features